New CARE9 partners with Raidu for AI Adoption with governance, data sovereignty, and accountability

 Regional Expansion Plan

-Phase 1: Flagship Institutes (2024-2026)
+Phase 1: Ghana Flagship (Confirmed 2026)

-• Zimbabwe (Harare): 250-bed facility
+• Zimbabwe (Harare): 250 bed facility

-• Nigeria (Lagos): 300-bed comprehensive center
+• Nigeria (Lagos): 300 bed comprehensive center

-Phase 2: Hub Expansion (2026-2028)
+Phase 2: Hub Expansion

-• Côte d’Ivoire, Senegal, Kenya
+• Cote d’Ivoire, Senegal, Kenya

-• Brazil (São Paulo), Colombia (Bogotá)
+• Brazil (Sao Paulo), Colombia (Bogota)

 • Eastern Europe expansion

-Target by 2028
+Target

-• 1000+ Oncology beds operational
+• 1,000+ Oncology beds operational

 • 6+ Countries with IAOI facilities